jamesdbloom/grunt-debian-package/README.md

 #### Default Options

 The following example configuration shows the default values for the options.
-A files section is added which will add all files in the `dist` directory into `/var/www/` in the package.
+A files section is added which will add all files in the `dist` directory into the `/var/www/` directory in the package.

 ```js
 grunt.initConfig({